ekagra1602/FocusTime-AI/README.md

 Google MediaPipe for the Holistic solution.

-TensorFlow for enabling robust machine learning.
+TensorFlow for enabling robust deep learning.

-Open Source Community for inspiration and tools.

-Stay focused and productive with FocusTime AI!